judnich/TupleMarkup/SPECIFICATION.md

 TML is an extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.

-This file provides a formal language specification for TML parser implementations.
+This file provides a formal language specification intended to guide TML parser implementations.
+It is NOT meant as a tutorial or manual for TML - refer to the main TML documentation for that.

 ### Line Comments